Owyhee River water or watershed scenery in Oregon

 If the Owyhee is windy, hot, crowded, off-color, or release-affected, compare the Crooked River for a central Oregon tailwater plan, the Metolius for spring-creek style trout, or the Wood River for a different eastern Oregon approach.

-Use ODFW Southeast Zone regulations, updates, and the weekly report before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Use ODFW Southeast Zone rules, updates, and the weekly report before fishing.
 Do not apply reservoir or wild-canyon assumptions to the below-dam tailwater.

 Below Owyhee Dam